VladislavP05/TetriC/README.md

 This is a personal project to make a Tetris clone entirely in C using the SDL2 library.

-# How To Compile
+## How To Compile

 All source code was written with linux in mind but it should be able to compile on Windows aswell.
 The only requirements are that you have installed and set up SDL2 on your PC.
-Provided with the source code is also a Makefile which you should set to your preferred compiler and set with the according flags.
+Provided with the source code is also a Makefile which you should set to your preferred compiler and change the flags as needed.

 ### File Structure